ropensci/rAltmetric/README.md

-Questions, comments, features requests and issues should go [here](https://github.com/ropensci/rAltmetric/issues/).
-The package is early in development so bug reports are most welcome.
+Questions, features requests and issues should go [here](https://github.com/ropensci/rAltmetric/issues/).
+General comments to [karthik.ram@gmail.com](mailto:karthik.ram@gmail.com) The package is early in development so bug reports are most welcome.